rinki89/Digital-VLSI-SoC-design-and-planning/README.md

 ## 📘 Session 2 - Good floorplan vs bad floorplan and introduction to library cells

 ### 🔬 Theory
+__Utilization factor and aspect ratio__ <br>
+In this section, we will determine the width and height of the Core and Die, which is the initial step in the physical design process.
+We'll begin with a simple netlist consisting of two flip-flops connected by basic combinational logic.
+A netlist defines the connectivity of components in a circuit.
+To estimate the physical size, we rely on the dimensions of standard logic gates like AND and OR, as well as the flip-flops used.

+Assuming each standard cell, including the flip-flop, occupies an area of 1 unit * 1 unit, the area per cell is 1 square unit.
+Using this information and the netlist structure, we can now estimate the total area required for the design on the silicon wafer.
+Note that here we are only concerned with the area of the logic elements—not the interconnecting wires.

 #### Tasks: